Everything you wanted to know about Roger Darlington

 But it was Tony Blair who took over the leadership of the Labour Party after Neil Kinnock and John Smith, who rewrote the infamous Clause Four, and who led the party to victory in 1997 and again in 2001 and 2005 with massive majorities.
-Although his style was sometimes too pragmatic and presidential for me, this is a man with immense leadership qualities who - notwithstanding the controversy over the invasion of Iraq - is set to be remembered as not simply a politician who won elections but an architect for social justice.
+Although his style was sometimes too pragmatic and presidential for me, this was a man with immense leadership qualities who - notwithstanding the appalling mistake of backing the invasion of Iraq - is set eventually to be remembered as not simply a politician who won elections but an architect for social justice.
 His speech to the Labour Party Conference, shortly after the horrific events of 11 September 2001, was hugely ambitious and wonderfully inspirational.

-Last - and not least but, on the contrary, most of all - I nominate three inspiring political leaders.
+Last - and not least but, on the contrary, most of all - I nominate two inspiring political leaders.

 First, Nelson Mandela.
 I remember attending a massive rock concert in London's Wembley stadium to mark Mandela's 70th birthday in 1988.
 At that time, the best we could hope for was his early release and, the day he walked free in 1990, I played at home full blast the hymn "Nikosi Sikelel Afrika" Yet, in spite of his age, he became the first president of a free South Africa and, in spite of his suffering, he spoke the language of reconciliation and peace.
-He is the personification of heroism and dignity.
+He was the personification of heroism and dignity.
 Sadly his successors as leaders of the African National Congress failed to emulate his integrity, wisdom and compassion.

-Second, Barack Obama.
+Barack Obama.
 I started blogging about him before he entered the US Senate, I blogged that he could become President when he addressed the Democratic Convention in 2004, I blogged constantly about his campaign for the Presidency, and I have read both his books: "Dreams From My Father" [for review click here] and "The Audacity Of Hope" [for review click here].
-He is a 'once in a generation' world leader who arrived at the White House when the United States and the world is desperately in need of inspired leadership.
+He is a 'once in a generation' world leader who arrived at the White House when the United States and the world was desperately in need of inspired leadership.
 The arrival of Donald Trump in the White House confirms every day how special Obama was and how much he is missed.

 Do you keep a diary?